 If only I could’ve developed that sense of god-like speed in PCB prototyping ten years ago when my clients expecting the PCB prototype to be manufactured within hours were left disappointed.
-Nowadays, with the emergence of conductive ink printing, there have been substantial improvements in PCB prototyping.
+Nowadays, with the emergence of conductive ink for PCB printing, there have been substantial improvements in PCB prototyping.
 Instead of taking days or weeks, you can transform your PCB design into a functional prototype within hours or minutes.

 What is Conductive Ink Printing and How Does it Work?

-Conductive ink is basically a type of ink that contains an infusion of conductive materials like copper, silver or gold.
+Conductive ink for PCB design is basically a type of ink that contains an infusion of conductive materials like copper, silver or gold.
 Conductive ink printing allows PCBs to be created in an additive manner, with the dielectrics created before the layer of conductive ink is added on.
 This is very different from the conventional method of PCB manufacturing in which copper layers are etched away in a subtractive process.

 The recent development of 3D printers had led to a new way to apply conductive ink in PCB prototyping.
-While plastic material like ABS remains the most common material used by 3D printers, various forms of material have been introduced to 3D printing, including conductive ink.
+While plastic material like ABS remains the most material used by 3D printers, various forms of material have been introduced to 3D printing, including conductive ink.
 This has lead to a handful of 3D printer companies developing specialized PCB prototyping 3D printers.